davetang/rnaseq/README.md

 There are many different protocols for second-strand synthesis, such as hairpin-primed synthesis and the Gubler and Hoffman procedure.

 Once second-strand synthesis is complete, double-stranded cDNA can be cloned and later sequenced as a cDNA library.

+## Count data

+The count table tallies the number of reads mapped to genes/transcripts, where each row corresponds to a gene and each column to a particular sample.
+This table contains integer values and the value in the $i$th row and $j$th column indicates how many reads have been mapped to gene/transcript $i$ in sample $j$.
+These are raw counts of the sequencing reads and not some derived quantity, such as normalised counts; it is essential that the values are raw counts or else the statistical models typically used in RNA-seq analysis are not valid.

+### The challenges of count data

+* Count data have a large dynamic range, which starts from zero and can go up to millions.
+The variance and the distribution shape of the data in different parts of the dynamic range are very different, i.e., heteroscedasticity.
+* The data are non-negative integers and their distribution is not symmetric, therefore normal or log-normal distribution models may be a poor fit.
+* We need to understand the systematic sampling biases and adjust for them.
+For example adjusting for different sequencing depths.
+* The estimation of dispersion parameters is difficult with the small sample sizes typically seen in RNA-seq studies.

+### Dispersion

+Consider a sequencing library that contains $n_1$ fragments corresponding to gene 1, $n_2$ fragments for gene 2, and so on, with a total library size of $n = n_1 + n_2 + \ldots$.
+This library is then sequenced and the identity of $r$ randomly sampled fragments are determined.
+To paint a better mental picture, the following are some typical numbers.
+The number of genes will be in the order of tens of thousands; the value of $n$ depends on the amount of cells that were used to prepare the library and typically this is in the order of billions or trillions; and the number of reads $r$ is usually in the tens of millions, which is much smaller than $n$.
+Sequencing is sampling from $n$.

+From this we can conclude that the probability that a given read maps to the $i$th gene is $p_i = n_i/n$ (ratio of a specific fragment to all fragments) and this is independent of the outcomes for all the other reads.
+So we can model the number of reads for gene $i$ by a Poisson distribution, where the _rate_ of the Poisson process is the product of $p_i$, the initial proportion of fragments for the $i$th gene, times $r$, the number of reads sequenced; that is $\lambda_i = rp_i$.

+In practice, we are usually not interested in modeling the read counts within a single library, but in comparing the counts between libraries.
+That is, we want to know whether any differences that we see between different biological conditions are larger than what we might expect even between biological replicates.
+Empirically, it turns out that replicate experiments vary more than the Poisson distribution predicts.

+Intuitively, what happens is that $p_i$, and therefore also $\lambda_i$, varies even between biological replicates.
+To account for that variation, we need to add another layer of modeling on top and it turns out that the gamma-Poisson (a.k.a. negative binomial) distribution suits our modeling requirements.
+Instead of a single $\lambda$, which represents both mean and variance, this distribution has two parameters.
+In principle, these can be different for each gene and we can estimate them from the data.

 ## RNA-seq pipelines